fluid-project/infusion-docs/Invokers.md

 ```
 __Example:__

-The following example defines a component of type xyz.widget, with two invokers named addTwo and subtractTwo - the former binds onto a free function named xyz.widget.add, the latter binds onto another invoker elsewhere in the tree, which is not shown.
+The following example defines a component of type `xyz.widget`, with two invokers named `addTwo` and `subtractTwo` - the former binds onto a free function named `xyz.widget.add`, the latter binds onto another invoker elsewhere in the tree, which is not shown.
 Note that there is no necessary relationship between the name of a component and the name of a free function which is bound to it.
 If there is a close relationship between the purpose of a function and a related component, it is a helpful convention to prefix its name with the component name, as here - however, any free function may be bound via its global name to any component.

 ```javascript
 fluid.defaults("xyz.widget", {